Free VPN vs Paid VPN – Which Is Right for You & Best of 2019

 All NordVPN apps have a built-in kill switch and DNS/IP leak protection.
 The provider follows a very strict no-logs policy to protect your privacy.
 Excellent connection speeds and up to 6 simultaneous device connections make this VPN a great choice for streaming.

-Before reaching for your wallet, take advantage of NordVPN’s 3-day free trial, which uniquely gives you access to every feature and every server the provider has to offer.
-Even when that’s over, you’ll still be using it risk-free with a 30-day money-back guarantee.
+Take advantage of NordVPN’s 30-day money-back guarantee, which gives you access to every feature and every server the provider has to offer, risk-free.

 That’s just the beginning of what NordVPN has to offer, all at a competitive price.